Increasing Focus

 auditory processing

-The art of making music together, conversating, relating in a rhythmic, tonal, affective manner are the ingreadients to relating.
-Development happens in relationship, sometimes, due to factors beyond our control, biological, accidental, traumatic experience, that development occurs, but with it growth around these factors, but including their nuances, making the issues stated above part of how we relate, interact and percive the world.
-Back Mountain Music Therpay works with individual preferences, individual differences, and timing in that developmental realting.
+The art of making music together, conversating, relating in a rhythmic, tonal, affective manner are the ingredients to relating.
+Development happens in relationship, sometimes, due to factors beyond our control, biological, accidental, traumatic experience, that development occurs, but with it growth around these factors, but including their nuances, making the issues stated above part of how we relate, interact and perceive the world.
+Back Mountain Music Therapy, The Heyward Rooms LLC works with individual preferences, individual differences, and timing in that developmental relating.

 Take “Mary” for example: